thedodd/giphy-api/book/ownership.md

 }
 ```

-Let's have a look at our API code and how we lease out access to our config data.
+Let's have a look at our API code and how we lease out access to our config data (see `server/src/api.rs`).

 ### Embedding a Lifetime
 Remember that with references, you are dealing with data that is owned by something else.